 $731,079,637

-The film follows a daring team of explorers who venture through a wormhole in space, risking everything in their mission to secure humanity’s future.
+The movie centers on a courageous team of explorers who journey through a mysterious wormhole, risking everything to find hope for humanity’s survival amid an uncertain future.

 AdventureComedyDrama